01 of 09

-Before you run out and buy a 7-bone rib roast, make sure you have the smoker capacity to handle it.
-The largest prime rib roast can be over 16 inches long and... you want to have two inches on either side of that for the heat and smoke to pass by.
+Before you run out and buy a seven-bone rib roast, make sure you have the smoker capacity to handle it.
+The largest prime rib roast can be over 16 inches long—you want to have two inches on either side of the meat for the heat and smoke to pass by.
 This means that an 18-inch diameter smoker might just not be big enough to handle this.
-Otherwise, buy the roast that will serve your guests.
 Plan on one bone serving two people, or about 1 pound per person.
-This might sound like a lot, but people won't be passing up a chance for seconds and the roast will shrink during cooking.
+This might sound like a lot, but people won't be passing up a chance for seconds and the... roast will shrink during cooking.

 - Fuel for your smoker